noewangjy/noewangjy/README.md

 - 👋 Hi, I’m @noewangjy, a trilingual master student at Shanghai Jiao Tong University under french engineering training.
 - 👀 I’m interested in natural language processing and machine reading comprehension
-- 🌱 I’m currently learning distributed machine learning systems
+- 🌱 I’m currently doing my internship at Shanghai Stock Exchange on a NLP research project
 - 📫 You can visit my [website](noewang.top) for more info about me

 <!---